Don Messick: Personal life and death

 Messick suffered a second stroke and died on October 24, 1997, in Salinas, California.
 He was 71 years old.

 Legacy

 Since Messick's death in 1997, Hadley Kay, Scott Innes, Neil Fanning, and Frank Welker have all voiced the role of Scooby-Doo.
 In 1998, Scooby-Doo on Zombie Island was dedicated to his memory.
 In 2011, Jonathan Winters (who voiced Grandpa Smurf in the television series) became Messick's successor as the voice of Papa Smurf in The Smurfs and its 2013 sequel.
 Winters died after finishing his voice work on the latter film.
 In 2000, Billy West also became one of Messick's successors as the new voice of Muttley in the 2000 Dreamcast video game, the 2017 reboot of Wacky Races, and in the Scooby-Doo! animated film Scoob! which featured archive recordings of Messick for Muttley's laugh and a place named after him called "Messick Mountain".
+In 2010, Justin Timberlake and Tom Cavanagh became Messick's successors as voice of Boo Boo and the portrayed Ranger Smith in Yogi Bear.